munificent/craftinginterpreters/book/types-of-values.md

    their absence?

-2. Conversely, we can improve the speed of our bytecode VM by adding more instructions that correspond to higher-level operations.
-That way one turn through the instruction-decode-and-dispatch loop accomplishes more work.
-   What higher-level instructions would you consider to speed up the kind of user code we added support for in this chapter?
+2. Conversely, we can improve the speed of our bytecode VM by adding more specific instructions that correspond to higher-level operations.
+What instructions would you define to speed up the kind of user code we added support for in this chapter?

-3. **todo**

 </div>